Consumer medicine information

 Some people may experience side effects such as drowsiness, confusion, dizziness and unsteadiness, which may increase the risk of a fall.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Hypnodorm.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking HYPNODORM.

 If you are over 65 years of age, you may have an increased chance of getting side effects.

 Do not be alarmed by this list of possible side effects.
-You may not experience any of them.

-Ask your doctor or pharmacist to answer any questions you may have.
+Ask your doctor or pharmacist if you have any further questions about the information below.

 • tiredness or drowsiness